-Kerbside properties have a food waste service so you can put all your scraps into your food waste bin and it will be collected for composting.
+We offer a food waste collection service to all street properties that have their own wheelie bins so you can put all your scraps into your food waste bin and it will be collected for composting.

 Food waste collections are not available from estates.

 Sections in this guide (click title to view)